wjk/PDFSharp/REAMDE.md

 # PDFSharp

-This repository contains a port of the [Apache PDFBox](http://pdfbox.apache.org/) library from Java to C# and .NET Core.
+This repository contains a port of the [Apache PDFBox](http://pdfbox.apache.org/) library (version 2.0.4) from Java to C# and .NET Core.